Locals surprised as Bidens attend Sunday service | Politics

 Churchgoers in a seaside resort in England say they have been left “gobsmacked” when US President Joe Biden and the first lady Jill Biden dropped in for a Sunday service.

-The Bidens are in Cornwall, southwest England, to attend a Group of Seven wealthy democracies summit.
+The Bidens are in Cornwall, southwest England, where the US president is attending a Group of Seven wealthy democracies summit.
 On Sunday morning, ahead of the summit's conclusion, they were seen attending mass at the Sacred Heart Catholic Church in St. Ives.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)